solegarciacoach/project-1-buenavida/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Buenavida.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes links to the relevant social media sites for Buenavida: Facebook, Instagram and Twitter.
+  - The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media and increased engagement.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)